gharbia-mohammed/A-B-test-project/README.md

 # A-B-test-project

+ ### Business Question

+Does offering a 15% discount increase total customer spending compared with regular pricing?

+The objective of this A/B test is to evaluate whether the discount campaign has a statistically significant impact on customer spending.

 ### Project Overview
 This project analyzes using A/B test to evaluate whether offering discounts increases the average order value (AOV).